A pharmaceutical giant has expanded its recent recall of blood pressure medications due to concerns over a cancer-causing agent.

 It noted that patients should look at the name of the drug and company listed on the prescription label to determine if their medication has been recalled.
 They can also contact the pharmacy where they picked it up.

 These medications are used to treat serious medical conditions — high blood pressure and heart failure.

 So “patients should not stop their medication on their own without consulting a physician,” said Shin.
 “This can cause elevated and uncontrolled blood pressure which can potentially have severe health consequences.”

 A doctor or pharmacist can also help patients find an alternative medication.
-This may be another valsartan product or a different medication from the same class of drugs, known as angiotensin receptor blockers.
+This may be another valsartan product or a different medication from the same class of drugs, known as